LaurenceHo/react-weather-app/README.md

 5. If you want to deploy the whole project, run `npm run firebase-deploy`
 6. If you want to deploy the cloud functions only, run `npm run deploy-functions`

-## Webpack, Reactjs and Typescript
+## Webpack, Reactjs and TypeScript
 Although there is `create-react-app` toolkit to create react project very easily and quickly, I personally love to create the react project by using webpack from the beginning, and configure the project a bit by bit manually.
 It helps me how these things work together.